Skip to Content

 Editor

 The editor is built on Lexical 0.39.
-Documents are stored as a node tree.
-Agent edits show up as pending suggestions first; you accept or reject each one before it changes the document.
-Template sections can be locked so agents can’t write to them.
+A note is stored as a tree of editor nodes.
+Agent edits appear as pending suggestions first.
+You accept or reject each suggestion before it changes the note.
+Template sections can be locked so agents cannot write to them.

 Components